I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/ns-dbgeng-_debug_symbol_source_entry.md

 The location of the memory corresponding to the source code in the target's virtual address space.

-`Reserved`
+`FileNameId`

+Identifier for the source code file name.
+If this information is not available, <b>FieldNameId</b> is set to zero.

+`EngineInternal`

-Reserved for future use.
+Reserved for internal debugger engine use.

 `Size`

 The size of the region of memory corresponding to the source code.
 If this information is not available, <b>Size</b> is set to one.

+`Flags`

+Set to zero.

+`FileNameSize`

+The number of characters in the source filename, including the terminator.

+`StartLine`

+The line number of the start of the region of source code in the file.
+The number of the first line in the file is one.
+If this information is not available, <b>StartLine</b> is set to DEBUG_ANY_ID.

+`EndLine`

+The line number of the end of the region of source code in the file.
+The number of the first line in the file is one.
+If this information is not available, <b>StartLine</b> is set to DEBUG_ANY_ID.

 `StartColumn`

 The column number of the start of the region of source code.
 The number of the first column is one.
 If this information is not available, <b>StartLine</b> is set to DEBUG_ANY_ID.

-`StartLine`
+`EndColumn`

-The line number of the start of the region of source code in the file.
-The number of the first line in the file is one.
+The column number of the end of the region of source code.
+The number of the first column is one.
 If this information is not available, <b>StartLine</b> is set to DEBUG_ANY_ID.

+`Reserved`

+Reserved for future use.

 ## Requirements